jlpteaching/ECS154B/syllabus/syllabus.md

 ### Canvas

-We will be using [Canvas](https://canvas.ucdavis.edu/) for grade distribution.
+We will be using [Canvas](https://canvas.ucdavis.edu/courses/315466) for grade distribution.

 ### Gradescope

-We will use [Gradescope](https://gradescope.com/courses/) for all assignments including lab submissions and returning quizzes, the midterm, and the final.
+We will use [Gradescope](https://www.gradescope.com/courses/35106) for all assignments including lab submissions and returning quizzes, the midterm, and the final.
 Gradescope gives you a graded PDF version of your test, along with a rubric, immediately after we're done grading.
-You will receive an email from Gradescope to make your account.
+You will receive an email from Gradescope to make your account early in the quarter.

 All lab assignments will be autograded by Gradescope.
 When you upload your code to Gradescope, a set of tests will be run on it and your grade *will be immediately available*.